 We know Eucalyptus as an energizing plant with a soothing scent.
 These scent characteristics are associated with cleanliness and a fresh start.
 Eucalyptus is also a great air purifier and is known for its medicinal properties.
 Know you know; that Eucalyptus does not only exist to feed koalas.

 These lovely flowering small trees are known as wealth plants in Chinese culture and are a lucky plant for the Chinese Spring Festival.
 The Adenium has thick, swollen roots, the luck comes from there, symbolizing abundance and fertility.
 Plants with red and pink flowers are especially lucky.
 Adeniums are commonly known as Desert Roses.
 The 'desert' part is correct as they come from Africa and the Middle East, but they're certainly not roses.
 Adenium Obesium is more related to Alamandas, Oleanders, and Frangipanis.
 In a tropical garden, it's a very strong plant, as are other plants in this post: '10 Impossible-To-Kill Outdoor Plants You’ll Want to Have In Your Garden'.

 Extra) Lucky Bamboo (Dracaena Sanderiana)

-According to Feng Shui, any tropical plant inside your home or at the office aids in removing toxins from the air.
+According to feng shui, any tropical plant inside your home or at the office aids in removing toxins from the air.
 And thereby stimulating positivity, prosperity, and peace.
+There's a lot to the feng shui of positioning plants, so make sure to learn more before you begin.
 Understand that going green is a choice.
 A wise one, because nature in any form, in a closed or open space, adds besides all the benefits mentioned above, also a unique characteristic to the space around it.